 what to read during quarantine

-For two weeks, over on our Facebook page and on Instagram — every day, in the early afternoon — I shared fourteen book suggestions.
+For two weeks, over on social media — every day, in the early afternoon — I shared fourteen book suggestions.
 These are books that I find either completely absorbing and a bit magical, or immensely comforting … perfect reading material, in other words, for troubled times.

 One book each day.